Four major DNS attack types and how to mitigate them

 How to prevent, detect, and mitigate a DNS attack

 While DNS has historically been seen as a naive pawn, it can also be a proactive part of a good defense-in-depth strategy.
-Along with notable U.S. government agencies like the NSA, Gartner finally recently recognized DNS security as crucial for improving the overall defense of your network.
+Along with notable U.S. government agencies like the NSA, Gartner recently recognized DNS security as crucial for improving the overall defense of your network.

 The concept of protective DNS now exists to describe DNS as critical to protecting against network threats.
 However, for some number of years already, many vendors (like BlueCat) have been helping organizations secure their networks by leveraging DNS security.